-Remove steaks from the refrigerator at least 30 minutes to an hour before cooking.
-Place them on paper hand towels and pat dry.Pro-tip - It is essential that the steaks are dry so they sear and not stew when cooking.
+Remove steaks from the refrigerator to room temperature on a wooden board at least 30 minutes to an hour before cooking.
+Place them on paper towels and pat dry.Pro-tip - It is essential that the steaks are dry so they sear and not stew when cooking.
 Otherwise, you won't get that crisp crust.

 Season the steaks with salt and pepper on both sides.
 Pro-tip - The steaks can be seasoned up to 12 hours ahead of time in the fridge.
 Make sure to thaw an hour before cooking.